JetBrains/phpstorm-workshop/workshop/03_Inspections/06_PHPMD_PHPCS.md

 7. Run PHP Code Sniffer Inspections on the current project.

 ### PHPMD configuration:
-8. Open the Settings Pane then _Languages and Frameworks | PHP | Mess Detector_.
+8. Open the Settings Pane then _PHP | Mess Detector_.
 9. Click _[...]_ next to _Configuration_.
 10. Click _+_ and select "PHPCS".
 11. Enter `phpmd` as the path for PHPMD.
 Validate installation.